21. Women and the Civil Rights Movement

 In the summer of 1964, students from northern colleges joined civil rights activists to organize voter registration drives in Mississippi.
 In spite of their efforts to register Black voters, white primaries and intimidation made it difficult for Black people to exercise political power.
 In response, Fannie Lou Hamer and others established the Mississippi Freedom Democratic Party that challenged the regular party for seats at the 1964 Democratic Convention in Atlantic City.
 Unfortunately, the challengers lost their battle for representation and returned to Mississippi frustrated.
 In the process, many people were arrested.
 In one incident, white police officers forced two Black prisoners to savagely beat Hamer with loaded Blackjacks, and she almost died.

 The violence and intimidation clearly continued.
 Women civil rights workers of all races were not immune from beatings, or murder.
 Viola Liuzzo, a white housewife from Detroit, joined Dr. King after witnessing the brutal “Bloody Sunday” march across the Edmund Pettus bridge on television.
 She attended the later completion of the march.
 Afterwards, as she shuttled other marchers back, she was ambushed and shot from a passing vehicle by members of the Ku Klux Klan.
-Reviled by racists as a white woman who abandoned her family, she was revered by others as a civil rights martyr.
+Civil Rights Activists considered her yet another martyr for their cause.
+Racists denigrated her–describing her as a sexually promiscuous woman who abandoned her family.
+If she had just stayed home, they argued, she would still be alive.

 The violence and intimidation clearly continued.
 Women civil rights workers of all races were not immune from beatings, or murder.
 Viola Liuzzo, a white housewife from Detroit, joined Dr. King after witnessing the brutal “Bloody Sunday” march across the Edmund Pettus bridge on television.
 She attended the later completion of the march.
 Afterwards, as she shuttled other marchers back, she was ambushed and shot from a passing vehicle by members of the Ku Klux Klan.
-Reviled by racists as a white woman who abandoned her family, she was revered by others as a civil rights martyr.
+Civil Rights Activists considered her yet another martyr for their cause.
+Racists denigrated her–describing her as a sexually promiscuous woman who abandoned her family.
+If she had just stayed home, they argued, she would still be alive.

 In 1967, the federal government intervened with Civil Rights again in the Supreme Court case Loving v.
 Virginia.
-Richard and Mildred Loving challenged Virginia’s Racial Integrity Act banning interracial marriage that dated back to 1924, and they were successful.
-The ruling was unanimous, and it overturned all marriage restrictions across the country.
-Plus, it’s got to be the most appropriately named Supreme Court case in history.
+Richard and Mildred Loving challenged Virginia’s Racial Integrity Act.
+The Act, which dated back to 1924, banned interracial marriage.
+The Lovings won in a unanimous ruling–the Court finding laws against interracial marriage unconstitutional–thus overturning all race-based marriage restrictions across the country.

 Many participants in the civil rights movement expressed frustration at the slow progress of the peaceful demonstrations.
 SNCC expelled its white members, asserting that it was time for Black rights to come from Black action.
 Stokley Carmichel articulated the idea of Black Power in 1966, and the Black Panther Party for Self-Defense was founded in the same year in reaction to the Assassination of Malcolm X. By the time Martin Luther King was assassinated in 1968 the Black panthers had roughly 2000 members around the country and were growing.
 However, not all Black people, including women, were convinced to depart from nonviolence.